 Although general anesthesia is a safe form of anesthesia where the patient is brought to a controlled level of unconsciousness, most facelift procedures do not require that you undergo it.
 Most of the lower facelift and neck lift procedures can be performed under IV sedation, also known as conscious or twilight sedation.
 The level of sedation with this is lesser than the general anesthesia and you will have a sense of time.
 With this form of anesthesia, the feeling of tiredness and nausea is also lesser.
 However, there are instances when general anesthesia would be in your best interests and your surgeon will determine this during your initial consultation.
 If you have chronic back or neck pain, suffer from any medical issue or are undergoing multiple procedures then it would be best that you get general anesthesia.

 What Is The Best Age To Have A Facelift?

 Age is an important consideration when determining your candidacy for a facelift and most surgeons do not like to perform the procedure on those under the age of 30.
 However, it also depends on how you feel about yourself within your age group and your lifestyle factors affecting your facial appearance.
 Factors like excessive drinking, smoking, exposure to pollution and stress can also accelerate the aging process.
-On an average, the optimal age for getting a facelift has been 45 to 50 with most patients falling within the range of 35 to 65 years.
+On average, the optimal age for getting a facelift has been 45 to 50 with most patients falling within the range of 35 to 65 years.
 The goal of the surgery is to maintain and preserve your facial appearance and that is why, the sooner your aging signs are addressed, the more enduring your results will be.
 When you are 60 or older, the facelift can leave very noticeable changes to your face.

 The Gawley Blog